plausible/website/_posts/2020-12-03-how-to-track-identify-and-fix-404-error-pages-on-your-website.md

 The easiest solution is to simply do a [301 permanent redirect](https://en.wikipedia.org/wiki/HTTP_301) so any traffic to the broken page gets redirected to an existing and relevant replacement page on your site.

-## How do I avoid 404 errors on my site?
+## How do I avoid future page not found errors on my site?

 Making sure that future 404 page errors don't occur doesn't need to be time-consuming.
 Simply check and monitor your "Goal Conversions" report in your Plausible Analytics dashboard regularly.